Method Teacher Training

 Eight week course in San Diego, California, USA or

-Classes in french, taught by Brigitte Cavadias and Nina Hutchings
+Classes taught by Nina Hutchings.

 in Spanish to become a Bates Method teacher.

 A one-year course for Bates Method vision educators in